ganeti/ganeti/man/gnt-instance.rst

 passed must equal the number of nodes that the instance currently has.
 Note that changing nodes is only allowed when all disks are replaced, e.g. when no ``--disk`` option is passed.

+Another method of chosing which nodes to place the instance on is by using the specified iallocator, passing the ``--iallocator`` option.
+The primary and secondary nodes will be chosen by the specified iallocator plugin.

 See **ganeti(7)** for a description of ``--submit`` and other common options.